Slip/Trip and Fall

 - If I fell on somebody else's property and sustained an injury, how can I protect my rights?

-Schedule a free consultation to discuss your case
+Schedule a free consultation for personal injury cases to discuss your case

-If you have fallen and are not sure whether the property owner was guilty of negligence, please contact Hartel, DeSantis & Howie, LLP online or call our Maryland legal team at (443) 749-5111 for a free consultation.
+If you have fallen and are not sure whether the property owner was guilty of negligence, please contact Hartel, DeSantis & Howie, LLP online or call our Maryland legal team at (443) 749-5111 for a free consultation for personal injury cases.

 Q. What is a slip-and-fall accident?